pruvious/pruvious/docker/README.md

 ### Option 1: Local Build (easy way)

 Have docker-compose automatically build an image from your current repository and use that in the deployment.
-This is the easiest way to deploy Pruvious with a database on a single system.
+This is the easiest way to deploy Pruvious with a database on a single system, if you want to use docker.

 #### Step 1: Copy /docker/docker-compose.yml to /